Hey, wusgawnon guys, it’s … (Sorry, we can’t do this.)

 How Do You Cancel V Shred?
 (And Get Your Money Back)

-Vince Sant slaps a 30-day (or even a lifetime) money-back guarantee on just about every V Shred or Sculpt Nation-branded product in the line-up.
-But how do you actually cancel V Shred and get your money back?
+Vince Sant slaps a 30-day money-back guarantee (sometimes a lifetime guarantee) on just about all V Shred’s programs and Sculpt Nation products.
+But how do you actually cancel V Shred and get your money back if you have unresolved customer complaints (or realize not everything is sold internationally)?

 How to Cancel V Shred